way2ml/way2ml.github.io/doc/blogs/sphinx.md

 You probably noticed that there's a handy **Copy** button when you hover around the block.
-To enable this feature, you need `pip install sphinx-copybutton`, then enable it in `conf.py` by add to extention list.
+To enable this feature, you need `pip install sphinx-copybutton`, then enable it in `conf.py` by adding to the extension list.
 ```python
 extensions = [
     # ... your other extensions ...